 Mortality is an important indicator, but does not take into account differences in the general state of road safety in countries.
-In other words, it is possible that pedestrian mortality is high because
+In other words, it is possible that pedestrian mortality is high because the total mortality for all road users is high.
+Therefore, it is important to also look at the proportion of pedestrian fatalities within the total number of road fatalities.

 The Figure below is in line with the Figure on mortality.
 Central Eastern EU Member States score worst on road safety for pedestrians.
 Romania, Lithuania, Latvia, and Poland again have the highest scores, as they do for mortality.
-And also Greece and Portugal score above average in terms of the share of pedestrian fatalities in the total number of road fatalities.
 The high position of some countries may be related to the nature of pedestrian mobility in these countries.
-Unfortunately exposure data on pedestrians, such as the number of trips and the average distance travelled, are either missing or incomplete for most EU countries.
+Unfortunately exposure data on pedestrians, such as the number of trips and the average distance traveled, are either missing or incomplete for most EU countries.
 On average, across the EU, 15 to 25% of all trips are made on foot according to the Thematic report Pedestrians.

 Figure 2.
-Share of pedestrian fatalities in the total number of fatalities, per country in the EU27 (2019).
+Share of pedestrian fatalities in the total number of fatalities, per country in the EU27 (2018-2020).
 Source: CARE

-Note: Ireland, Luxembourg and Malta are not included due to a high number of missing values or small numbers
+- Ireland, Luxembourg and Malta are not included due to a high number of missing values or small numbers